 ANTD.VN - The Ministry of Finance has just completed the revised Law on Value Added Tax to remove inadequacies and overlaps in the value added tax legal system.

 The Ministry of Finance said that the Law on Value Added Tax No. 13/2008/QH12 has been amended many times, in addition to the results achieved.
-However, in the process of socio-economic development and international economic integration, due to the rapid fluctuations of the world economy and politics in general and the Vietnamese economy in particular, the implementation of the value added tax (VAT) policy has also revealed some shortcomings and limitations.
+However, in the process of socio-economic development and international economic integration, due to the rapid fluctuations of the world economy and politics in general and the Vietnamese economy in particular, through the implementation of the Value Added Tax (VAT) policy, some shortcomings and limitations have also been revealed.

 In particular, the number of groups of goods and services that are not subject to tax is still large (26 groups) and input VAT is not deductible, increasing production costs of enterprises and increasing selling prices, affecting enterprises in the supply chain.

-The application of tax rates (currently including 3 rates: 0%, 5% and 10%) to groups of goods is still not suitable.
-There are still many subjects subject to VAT with a tax rate of 5% (14 groups of goods and services), which is not suitable with the direction of reforming the tax system, moving towards applying a common tax rate.
+The application of tax rates (currently 3 levels: 0%, 5% and 10%) to groups of goods is still not suitable.
+There are still many subjects subject to VAT tax rate of 5% (14 groups of goods and services) which is not suitable with the direction of reforming the tax system, moving towards applying a common tax rate.

 Determining tax rates for some goods based on their intended use causes confusion for both tax authorities and taxpayers.